1. Top things to do in Bangkok - The Grand Palace

 Grand Palace, one of the top tourist attractions in the whole of Thailand, has played an important role in the country’s history.
 Grand Palace was built in 1782 and has been home to the Kings since 1782.
 Although it isn’t the official residence of the present king, King Rama IX, it is still used for official events such as state functions and royal ceremonies throughout the year.

 If you want to get away from the over-crowded ferries, the tourist horde, and the overpriced souvenirs, you should take a tour to Bangkok Thonburi Khlongs.
-It is a best opportunity to get a real sense of how people in Bangkok used to live.
+It is a best opportunity to get a real sense of how people in Bangkok used to live and a must thing to do in Bangkok.
 A long-tailed speedboat cruises you down the Chao Phraya River and canals (khlongs) of Thonburi.
 Immerse yourself in the picturesque riverside scenery, as you drift past stilted wooden homes, 'floating kitchens', mobile shops, colonial mansions and all kinds of colourful culture along the riverfront, before stopping at the enchanting Temple of Dawn (Wat Arun).

 Wat Arun, locally known as Wat Chaeng, is situated on the west (Thonburi) bank of the Chao Phraya River.
 It is easily one of the most stunning temples in Bangkok, not only because of its riverside location, but also because the design is very different to the other temples you can visit in Bangkok.
 Wat Arun (or temple of the dawn) is partly made up of colourfully decorated spires and stands majestically over the water.

 4. Chinatown Market Chinatown